-- Demonstrate the knowledge and ability to facilitate the development, articulation, implementation, and stewardship of a school's or district's vision of learning for diverse schools that is grounded in social justice concepts. - Promote a positive school culture, and provide an effective instructional program that is culturally responsive to the needs of diverse students, - Demonstrate expertise in building a school community that promotes a safe, efficient, and effective learning environment that leads to effective management, operations, and resources. - Demonstrate the ability to use a wide range of data to develop culturally appropriate strategies to collaborate with families and other community members in order to respond to diverse community interests and needs. - Demonstrate a strong theoretical understanding of leadership to promote the success of all students by acting with integrity and in an ethical manner. - Demonstrate the ability to apply theoretical knowledge in the five aforementioned learning outcomes with a specific focus on leadership theory, multicultural education, culturally responsive teaching, social justice leadership, student learning and achievement, and organizational theory to transform school so that all students can achieve and learn at high levels.
+• Demonstrate the knowledge and ability to facilitate the development, articulation, implementation, and stewardship of a school's or district's vision of learning for diverse schools that is grounded in social justice concepts.

+- Promote a positive school culture, and provide an effective instructional program that is culturally responsive to the needs of diverse students, - Demonstrate expertise in building a school community that promotes a safe, efficient, and effective learning environment that leads to effective management, operations, and resources. - Demonstrate the ability to use a wide range of data to develop culturally appropriate strategies to collaborate with families and other community members in order to respond to diverse community interests and needs. - Demonstrate a strong theoretical understanding of leadership to promote the success of all students by acting with integrity and in an ethical manner. - Demonstrate the ability to apply theoretical knowledge in the five aforementioned learning outcomes with a specific focus on leadership theory, multicultural education, culturally responsive teaching, social justice leadership, student learning and achievement, and organizational theory to transform school so that all students can achieve and learn at high levels.

-Doctor of Education in Educational Leadership Program Requirements Credits Total Credit Hours 60.0 Initial Application Requirements: Earned Master's degree from an accredited institution.
+Doctor of Education in Educational Leadership (Higher Education Concentration) Program Requirements Credits Total Credit Hours 60.0 Initial Application Requirements: Earned Master's degree from an accredited institution.
 Official score on the GRE taken within last five (5) years.
 Minimum graduate GPA of 3.50.
 Official transcripts from all universities or colleges at which courses have been taken.
 Three letters of recommendation.
 A personal interview.
 A writing sample.
 Current resume or vitae.
 A portfolio of professional goals and growth submitted directly to the Ed.D.
 Program.
-Core Curriculum 24.0 EDLE 700 And EDLE 701 And EDLE 703 And EDLE 704 And EDLE 705 And EDLE 706 And EDLE 707 And EDLE 708 12.0 Research EDLE 720 And EDLE 721 And EDLE 722 And EDLE 723 12.0 Cognate Areas Select 12 credit hours from K-12 Leadership and Higher Education Leadership.
-Courses marked with an asterisk () indicate that student must hold Special Education Licensure.
-Transfer credits may only be applied to cognate areas or graduate course electives.
-For PK-12 Cognate Area, select 12 credit hours from the following: EDLE 725 Or SPED 615 Or SPED 643 Or SPED 646 Or EDAM 698 Or graduate course elective For Higher Education Cognate Area, select the following: EDLE 709 And EDLE 710 And EDLE 711 And EDLE 712 Capstone Requirements 12.0 Internship in Educational Leadership And Dissertation Internship: EDLE 730And EDLE 731 Dissertation: EDLE 740 And EDLE 740 And EDLE 999 (0 credits)
+Core Curriculum 21.0 ELHE 700 And ELHE 701 And ELHE 703 And ELHE 704 And ELHE 705 And ELHE 707 And ELHE 708 Research 12.0 EDLE 721 And EDLE 722 And EDLE 723 And ELHE 753 Cognate Area 12.0 For Higher Education Cognate Area, select the following: ELHE 709 And ELHE 710 And ELHE 711 And ELHE 712 Capstone Requirements 15.0 Internship in Educational Leadership And Dissertation: ELHE 729 And ELHE 730 And ELHE 731 And ELHE 740 And EDLE 999